lizhi941/docker-bacula-opensource-new/docs/menu.md

 <a name="the architecture"></a>
 ## The architecture

+### what parts  is include?

 Include bacula-db-mysql-data bacula-db-mysql bacula-dir bacula-dir-baculum bacula-fd bacula-sd.

+### relationship between parts

 you can know the relactions by the figure below

+Bacula appliction interactions.
 ![](/docs/images/1-1.jpg)

+* Database server VS bacula-db-mysql-data bacula-db-mysql

+Of course you can use Postgresql or SQLLite but now use Mysql here.

+* Backup server VS bacula-dir or bacula-dir-baculum

+Bacula-dir means a director use command line,bacula-dir-baculum means a director use gui.

+* Stoage server VS bacula-sd

+* File server VS bacula-fd

+### why not in  one but divide so many parts

+In fact, bacula-db-mysql-data bacula-db-mysql bacula-dir bacula-dir-baculum bacula-fd bacula-sd can run in one Host,but when you have many Hosts

+,you may need to run them in deffirent host.

 <a name="why this architecture"></a>
 ## Why this architecture